 Blot dry with a soft cloth or chamois to prevent water spots.

 The use of a polycarbonate protective cleaner/restorer is recommended to keep your acrylic scratch resistant, clean and minimize the deteriorating effects of sunlight.

 Dusting should be done with a soft, damp cloth or chamois.
 Dry or gritty cloths may cause surface scratches and create a static electric charge on the surface.
 To avoid atracting dust due to electrostatic charges on the sheet, always clean with a damp cloth or with products made for such purposes, such as Plastiglas antistatic glaze.

 Never use a dry cloth or duster or glass cleaning solutions on acrylic.

-DO NOT use solvents such as acetones, silicone spray, benzene, carbon tetrachloride, fire extinguisher fluid, dry cleaning fluid, lacquer thinner, glass cleaning solutions containing ammonia, or harsh detergents on acrylic.
+DO NOT USE solvents such as acetones, silicone spray, benzene, carbon tetrachloride, fire extinguisher fluid, dry cleaning fluid, lacquer thinner, glass cleaning solutions containing ammonia, or harsh detergents on acrylic.
 These can scratch the sheet’s acrylic surface and/or weaken the sheet causing small surface cracks called “crazing.”

 Wash down completely with soap and fresh water and wipe dry after each use.

 Wash completely using a soft cloth and mild detergent to remove salt particles.
 Hosing alone will not dislodge all particles.
 DO NOT allow soap to dry as it may cause stains on coated surface.
 Make sure to wash and dry full circumferences of bows (bimini and suntops).